PDF Text Extraction with pdfplumber

 Raw extracted text rarely aligns with the logical structure required by institutional grant management systems.
 Post-extraction cleaning must strip pagination artifacts, normalize hyphenation, and map physical coordinates to semantic document regions.
 This spatial-to-logical transition serves as the foundational input for NLP Section Boundary Detection, which programmatically identifies funding objectives, eligibility criteria, and reporting requirements across heterogeneous document layouts.

 Once boundaries are established, extracted strings undergo rigorous Schema Validation with Pydantic to enforce mandatory field types, date formats, and monetary constraints.
-Concurrently, Advanced NLP Entity Extraction pipelines scan normalized text for agency-specific identifiers, PI eligibility thresholds, and indirect cost rate limitations.
 This multi-stage validation architecture guarantees that parsed data meets strict institutional and federal compliance standards before reaching proposal assembly stages.

 Scaling for High-Volume Ingestion